shamsWMM/internship_project/PQC/README.md

-# Setting Up a Quantum Safe Ubuntu
+# Setting Up a Quantum-Safe Ubuntu